Arjun4522/DeepTrace/README.md

 1.  **Packet Capture (`capture.py`):** Responsible for capturing packets from a live network interface or reading them from a PCAP file.
 2.  **Feature Extractor (`features.py`):** The core component that processes raw packets, groups them into bidirectional flows, and extracts the three tiers of features (Temporal, Statistical, and Protocol).
+3.  **Redis Streams:** Message streaming for real-time flow data distribution and processing.
-3.  **Embedding Model (`model.py`):** A Transformer-based neural network that takes the extracted features and generates fixed-size 64-dimensional numerical embeddings for each flow.
+4.  **Embedding Model (`model.py`):** A Transformer-based neural network that takes the extracted features and generates fixed-size 64-dimensional numerical embeddings for each flow.
-4.  **Vector Storage (`storage.py`):** FAISS-based vector database for storing flow embeddings with metadata, enabling fast similarity search and retrieval.
+5.  **Vector Storage (`storage.py`):** FAISS-based vector database for storing flow embeddings with metadata, enabling fast similarity search and retrieval.
-5.  **Streaming Pipeline (`main.py`):** Real-time pipeline that continuously captures packets, generates embeddings, and updates the vector store.
+6.  **Streaming Pipeline (`main.py`):** Real-time pipeline that continuously captures packets, generates embeddings, and updates the vector store.
-6.  **Traffic Generation Lab (`traffic_lab/`):** Docker-based environment with containers and scripts for generating diverse network traffic patterns.
+7.  **Traffic Generation Lab (`traffic_lab/`):** Docker-based environment with containers and scripts for generating diverse network traffic patterns.
-7.  **CLI (`cli.py`):** Interactive command-line interface for vector store querying and analysis.
+8.  **CLI (`cli.py`):** Interactive command-line interface for vector store querying and analysis.

 ## Setup and Installation